ligolang/ligo/gitlab-pages/docs/api/cli-commands.md

 title: CLI Commands
 ---

-Contracts written in Ligo can be compiled using the `ligo` executable.
+Contracts written in LIGO can be compiled using the `ligo` executable.

 ## Compiling a contract